emsec/EK_feistel/README.md

 Finally, there are some tasks waiting...

 ## Ubuntu 22.04 LTS guest VM installation
-If your current operating system is Windows or macOs you would start to create a virtual machine with at least 30 GB disk space.
+If your current operating system is Windows or macOS you would start to create a virtual machine with at least 30 GB disk space.
 The following step-by-step procedure assumes that VirtualBox has been installed on the host.

 ### VirtualBox recommended Settings
 The following settings are recommended when setting up the VM with VirtualBox: